-Mr. Wolf serves as chairperson of the compensation committee and as a member of the nominating and corporate governance committee and the equity incentive committee of our board of directors.
+(1) Ms. Brimmer serves as a member of the compensation committee, the nominating and corporate governance committee and the strategy committee of our board of directors.
+Following the Annual Meeting, Ms. Brimmer will serve as chairperson of the nominating and corporate governance committee.